 Keeping Records is Vital

 The earlier you can start with your GDPR consent reviews, the better it will be for your business to get it just right.
-Don’t feel like GDPR will be a hinderance to your data collection.
+Don’t feel like GDPR will be a hindrance to your data collection.
 Instead, think of it as a way to collect even more qualified leads.
 And the more qualified the lead, the more quality they will provide your contact database and the more likely they will be receptive to what you have to offer them.